hongkangcarl/stochastic-process-generator-Cpp/README.md

 ![image](https://user-images.githubusercontent.com/63879978/192063293-30e54aef-9bf8-48f9-a341-9628ce770310.png)

 A stochastic process is defined as a series of random variables, widely used to model systems with thermal fluctuations or stock prices in financial markets.
 A basic stochastic process is the Brownian motion $W_t$ (also called Wiener process).
-Every increment in the Brownian motion is independent and follows a standard normal distribution
+Every increment in the Brownian motion is independent and follows a normal distribution

 $$
 W_t = \int_0^t dW_t